Wildlife Studios raises $120 million for casual mobile games at $3 billion valuation

 Brazil’s Wildlife Studios has raised $120 million in a new round of funding for its casual games across multiple genres.

-Wildlife Studio’s mobile game hits include titles such as Zooba, Tennis Clash, and Castle Crush.
-They’re among a half-dozen successes among more than 60 games that the company has released since Victor and Arthur Lazarte founded it in Sao Pãolo in 2011.
+Wildlife Studio‘s mobile game hits include titles such as Zooba, Tennis Clash, and Castle Crush.
+They’re among a half-dozen successes out of more than 60 games that the company has released since Victor and Arthur Lazarte founded it in Sao Pãolo in 2011.
 To date, their games have more than 2 billion downloads.

 If this story sounds familiar, it’s because GamesBeat wrote about the studio in December 2019, when the company raised $60 million.
 Back then, it had 500 employees and a valuation of $1.3 billion.
 Now it has more than 700 employees and has a valuation of $3 billion.
 That level puts it into a rare group of game companies — and it says organic growth fueled this valuation.